80bots/80bots/README.md

 Assuming that all abovementioned Requirements are set, it is needed to do the following in order to start the application:
 1. Create and configure `{appRoot}/.env` file according to provided example `{appRoot}/.env.example`
 2. Configure the git config user’s data (name and email) https://help.github.com/en/github/using-git/setting-your-username-in-git
-3. If you'd like to run the application based on Ngrok, please proceed as follows:
-   - Run `./start-ngrok.sh` and wait for the task completion.
+3. Run `./start.sh` and wait for the task completion.

-    At the end of the installation, a browser opens with the necessary links.

-If you'd like to run the application based on Serveo, please proceed as follows:
+If you run the application based on Ngrok, a browser with required links opens after installation.
-   - Run `./start-serveo.sh` and wait for the task completion.

-   At the end of installation, you'll see generated links to the application in terminal.
+If you run the application based on Serveo, you'll see generated links to the application in the terminal after installation.

 NOTE: